HDF-NI/hdf5.node/readme.md

 var readTable=h5tb.readTable(group.id, "Reflections");
 ```

-A column of strings is set fixed with to the widest in the set(working on other possible solutions).
+A column of strings is set fixed width to the widest in the set(working on other possible solutions).
 The return table is equivalent

             h5tb.makeTable(id, name, table model)
             h5tb.readTable(id, name)